open-learning/git4ol/README.md

 ### Commits

-A git commit has two parts that can further be mapped:
+A `git` commit has two parts that can further be mapped into blocks:

-- "assets" ⇔ `git` commit contents
+- "step assets" ⇔ `git` commit contents
-- "body" ⇔ `git` commit message
+- "step body" ⇔ `git` commit message

 The formatting of the `git` commit message follows:

 > **note**
 >
-> The format of instructions is not covered in this guide (but the [`git4ol`](https://github.com/open-learning/git4ol) repository uses markdown)
+> The *instructions* format is not covered in this guide (but the [`git4ol`](https://github.com/open-learning/git4ol) repository uses markdown)

 ```
 Title as a one line